Larder Love

 Easy mango and peach chutney

-Finally, if you do try this super easy homemade pineapple chutney recipe, don’t forget to leave a comment/rating below.
-I love hearing from readers and respond to everyone as soon as i can.
-Want more Larder Love, then follow me on instagram, Pinterest and Facebook and sign up for my newsletter too.
+Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
+Want more Larder Love?
+Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 PS this is a great store cupboard basic, want more ideas?
 Then check out my 50 Easy Homemade Pantry Staples post.
 Making your own basics is fun, easy and saves money too.